StackVista/stackstate-docs/setup/backup_restore/configuration.md

 {% endtab %}
 {% endtabs %}

-## Configuration import
+## Import configuration

-Import is intended to be a one-off action, importing multiple times might result in duplicate configuration entries.
+Import is intended to be a one-off action - importing multiple times might result in duplicate configuration entries.
 This behavior applies to importing nodes without any identifier.
 It is possible to clear StackState's configuration before an import.
 To clear StackState of any configuration use:

 To import StackState configuration from a file: